 This course is designed to study the role of financial management in the operation of modern social enterprises.
-Topics include capital budgeting, capital markets, raising capital, financial institutions, the timing of financial policy, reorganization of a business, and multinational
+Topics include capital budgeting, capital markets, raising capital, financial institutions, the timing of financial policy, reorganization of a business, and multinational business finance.

 This course introduces fundamental concepts and techniques in making core operational decisions, and how to apply them to the social enterprise domain.
-Topics covered include operations strategies, forecasting, inventory, quality, process, sourcing, risk pooling, and supply
+Topics covered include operations strategies, forecasting, inventory, quality, process, sourcing, risk pooling, and supply chain management.

 The course will focus on leadership competencies needed for effectiveness in social enterprises.
 Students will be encouraged to reflect on and develop these personal leadership competencies based on current theoretical frameworks of leadership.
 The application of skill

 development both within the classroom setting and beyond will be encouraged through experiential learning and applied assignments.

 This course provides some important insights regarding the economic and social interactions of individuals, the production and consumption of goods and the transfer of wealth to produce and obtain these goods.
 It will provide a better understanding why people and governments behave in a particular way.
 This course will then focus on the current public policies and policy framework within the sector in order to gain an understanding as to how they have evolved in the past, how public policy gets shaped, and what are the emerging challenges for social enterprises.